H Ty Warner was born on September 3, 1944 in Chicago, Illinois. His father was Harold Warner, a

 Photo compliments of

-Beyond the basic facts of his birth, schooling and early life's pursuits, we still know very little about H Ty Warner.
-We hope
+Beyond the basic facts of his birth, schooling and early life's pursuits, the public knew very little about H Ty Warner

 Beanie Babies have been popular across several generations and in many cases have benefited charitable causes, paid for college